py-why/dowhy/README.rst

 knowledge about some of the variables.
 DoWhy automatically considers the rest of the variables as potential confounders.

+Currently, DoWhy supports two formats for graph input: `gml <http://www.fim.uni-passau.de/index.php?id=17297&L=1>`_ (preferred) and
+`dot <http://www.graphviz.org/documentation/>`_.
+We strongly suggest to use gml as the input format, as it works well with networkx.
+You can provide the graph either as a .gml file or as a string.
+If you prefer to use dot format, you will need to install additional packages (pydot or pygraphviz, see installation section above).
+Both .dot files and string format are supported.

-If you prefer, you can also specify common causes and/or instruments directly instead of providing a graph.
+While not recommended, you can also specify common causes and/or instruments directly instead of providing a graph.